davadazaita/davadazaita/README.md

 ---

-<h3> A realistic cinematic ultra-wide shot captured by Dava Robots—autonomous deep-Arctic reconnaissance drones—showing a terrifying scene on the frozen Arctic ice shelf during a total solar eclipse. </h3>

----

 <h3>

 They are the offspring of Ra-man and Ra-ma (the Girinos).
 According to the theory of evolution, they begin as tadpole-like creatures in the sea.
 However, by the sovereign power of Adonai Tzevaot, they were prevented from evolving into a contradictory human form.
 Instead, they have existed on Earth for billions of years, dwelling from the deepest ocean trenches to the frozen expanse of the Arctic ice.